JoinCODED/FS-Checklist/replit.md

   - Helpful instructions and tips
   - Subtasks with WiFi credentials and other details
   - Bonus and important task badges
+- **Important Tasks Reminder**: Dismissible notification card that:
+  - Lists all incomplete important tasks
+  - Provides click-to-scroll navigation to each task
+  - Auto-hides when all important tasks are completed
+  - Helps students focus on critical onboarding steps
+- **PDF Export**: Download printable checklist with:
+  - Student information and current date
+  - Overall progress percentage
+  - All sections and tasks with completion status
+  - Important task indicators
+  - Professional CODED branding
 - **Quick Reference Cards**: Easy access to WiFi credentials and CODED contact number
 - **Persistence**: Progress saved to PostgreSQL database with localStorage fallback
 - **User Authentication**: Replit Auth (OpenID Connect) for secure login with session management